 KL is heaven for market lovers like myself.
-We have anything from your local pasar malam to one of the big , labyrinth like markets like Chow Kit.
-I would love to see myself as a marlboro woman type of traveller who ventures out with her camera into the dark alleys.
+We have anything from your local pasar malam to one of the big, labyrinth like markets like Chow Kit.
+I would love to see myself as a Marlboro woman type of traveler who ventures out with her camera into the dark alleys.
 Well, you can guess how far from reality that image is.
 So when I saw photo tours advertised by MANZA (you can join even if you are not a member, or even a Kiwi or Aussie) I signed up.

-Unlike some markets in other countries where I had oranges thrown at me for taking photos, the people we met during this tour were cheerful and patient with a troupe of foreign ladies poking their cameras on them in the middle of their working day.
+Unlike some markets in other countries where I have had oranges thrown at me for taking photos, the people we met at Chow Kit market were cheerful and patient with a troupe of foreign ladies poking their cameras on them in the middle of their working day.

 The banana section was my favourite, look at these colours!
 I love the scales, all the stalls have an identical ones in slightly different colours.

 The old part of the market is remarkably “industrial chic”.
 Without our guides I would have walked straight into something that can best be described as pop up chicken processing plant.
-The new market (in process of being extended judging by the scaffolding) is not nearly as atmospheric but admittedly lighter and more organised.
+The new market that is quickly taking over the labyrinth-like old Chow Kit is not nearly as atmospheric but admittedly lighter and more organised.

 Apparently Chow Kit used to be the epicentre of the Malaysia underworld.
 While it’s not that hard to believe, at lunchtime it is just like any busy market area in town.